staabm/staabm.github.io/_posts/2026-01-25-phpstan-on-steroids.md

 In our reference mutation testing example, we measured 70% less files being read/analyzed and the PHPStan invocation got ~40 % faster.

 ## Known problems

 We are aware that after the 2.1.34 release analyzing files require more memory.
 After a few experiments we already got ideas on how we can improve on it.
 This will be explored in upcoming releases.
 Stay tuned.

+## Saving resource all over the world

+We expect this changes to considerably reduce the amount of energy used in CI pipelines.

+If you are using PHPStan in projects this will also [considerably reduce the wait time](https://twitter.com/OndrejMirtes/status/1601514447159578624) for the engineers.
+A shorter feedback loop helps developers to stay in focus and work more efficiently.

+Chances are high, that you or your company is saving a lot of money with recent releases.
+[Please consider supporting my work](https://github.com/sponsors/staabm), so I can make sure PHPStan keeps as fast as possible and evolves to the next level.

+All this performance work have been developed while holiday of my primary job.